 The Long-term Growth real estate portfolio is made up of a diversified grouping of assets including:

 - Brand new DC Luxury Mixed-Use Recapitalization

-The geographic breakdown of assets held in the eREIT and eFund across funds is highly diversified to lower risk of any one asset suffering from a regional economic downturn.
+The geographic diversification of assets held in eREITs and eFunds is highly diversified in order to lower risk of any one asset suffering from a regional economic downturn.

 Supplemental Income Plan Geographic Allocation

 |West Coast eREIT||18.22|

 |Washington DC eFund||14.29|